 In an attempt to do something a little different after Christmas, while avoiding the various named storms, we headed off to the Winter Wonderland Manchester, at the Event City complex, just next to the Trafford Centre.

-This is something that Leeds doesn’t have and so we gave it a go, not really knowing what to expect, but it turned out to be a really good find.
+This is something that Leeds doesn’t have and so we gave it a go.
+We didn’t know what to expect, but it turned out to be a really good find.

-As it is next to the Trafford Centre, parking is free, but traffic can be problematic due to the Christmas shoppers (even after Christmas!) or if a certain team is playing at Old Trafford.
+As Winter Wonderland Manchester is next to the Trafford Centre, parking is free.
+However, traffic can be problematic due to the Christmas shoppers (even after Christmas!).
 As we ordered our tickets online, we picked up our tickets at the entrance quickly and easily and we made our way in, still none-the-wiser of what we were going to see.

 As we went through the entrance, we saw it….an exhibition hall full of fairground rides, attractions, shows, food – EVERYTHING!!

 Included in the price of the ticket are all the rides and shows for a 4 hour session.
 The only things that you have to pay for is food, coin operated games (very few of those!) and games where you win a prize (such as hook a duck)